Good flavor search in SU(5): a machine learning approach

-In \cite{Kawai:2024pws}, we used machine learning techniques for this purpose.
-Defining a loss function representing our criterion of naturalness as the closeness to the original Georgi-Glashow $SU(5)$ model, we demonstrated that the optimisation method of machine learning may be usefully applied to the problem where a brute-force parameter scan is not practical.
-With this criterion, it was found that the 24-Higgs model is statistically more natural than the 45-Higgs model.
+In \cite{Kawai:2024pws}, we employed machine‑learning techniques for this purpose.
+By defining a loss function that quantifies our criterion of beauty, namely, closeness to the original Georgi–Glashow $SU(5)$ model, we demonstrated that gradient-based numerical optimisation, a core tool of machine learning, can be effectively applied in situations where brute‑force parameter scans are impractical.
+Using this criterion, we found that the 24‑Higgs model is statistically more beautiful than the 45‑Higgs model.